cfpb/design-system/docs/pages/lists.md

   - variation_group_name: Types
     variations:
       - variation_name: Unordered list
-        variation_description: Use an ordered list when grouping similar items or short thoughts into “bite-size” chunks.
-Generally, the order or count of the items in an ordered list isn’t important.
+        variation_description: Use an unordered list when grouping similar items or short thoughts into “bite-size” chunks.
+Generally, the order or count of the items in an unordered list isn’t important.
 An exception to this may be a list of states, which naturally fits into an alphabetical order.
         variation_code_snippet: |-
           <ul class="m-list">
               <li class="m-list__item">List item 1</li>